JohnTemothy/BlackjackCLISimulator/Plan.md

 Player will recieve a prompt asking for a bet amount ranging from 0 to the amount of remaining money the player has

 Players shall play rounds in clockwise order.
-The dealer shall player his turn last.
+The dealer shall play his turn last.

 ### Play Round
 Each player shall recieve 2 cards from the top of the deck